brett8883/DJI_Super-Patcher/readme.md

 These options can be enabled in Assistant 2 1.1.2 ***OR*** they can be enabled by AUTOMATICALLY by indicating "YES" below.

 ***NOTE: The Smart Battery modifications can also be disabled or tweaked to user preference in Assistant 2 1.1.2 in debug mode***

+***FWIW: The Smart Battery Mod is a modification to how the aircraft responds to input from the Smart Battery.
+It is not a modification TO the Smart Battery***

+***FURTHER DOCUMENTATION FOR SMART BATTERY MOD COMING SOON***

 ### STEALTH MOD
 The new Stealth modification will disable the rear LED lights on the aircraft which will remain OFF during flight for Super Stealthy flight.